vuongducphuong/documentation/content/applications/general/digest_emails.rst

 Custom KPIs with Studio
 -----------------------

-For either *Your Odoo Periodic Digest* or your own custom Digest Email, you can add your own KPIs by using Odoo Studio.
+For either *Your Leansoft Periodic Digest* or your own custom Digest Email, you can add your own KPIs by using Leansoft Studio.

 To begin, click the **Toggle Studio** icon or click the **Recipients** tab and then the ellipses :menuselection:`… icon --> Add Custom Field` to edit the template or add additional fields.